tianyi-liu-fr/project_ee149_ucBERKELEY/Hardware/PCB/README.md

 The images show a CAD of the PCB and images of the real assembled PCB.

 # Board, Schematic, and Gerbers
 Files for the PCB design.
+The pinout for the ESP32-CAM development board can be found in: https://randomnerdtutorials.com/esp32-cam-ai-thinker-pinout/